tomusborne/generatepress/readme.txt

 * Fix: Remove disable content title toggle in editor if it doesn't apply to front-end
 * Fix: One container margin based on default content padding
 * Fix: Nav aligned left when using RTL languages
+* Fix: Wide block alignment in the editor
 * Tweak: Update screen-reader-text CSS
 * Tweak: Remove all :visited references from dynamic CSS
 * Tweak: Make sub-menu dropdown box-shadow harder